Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: The Rate Equations Model

 Our main goal is to study the effect of adding MM sections to the central mirror cell on the plasma confinement efficiency in a linear magnetic mirror configuration as schematically illustrated in Fig \ref{fig: MM schematic}.
 To this end, we develop a simplified model of rate equations for the densities in each MM cell.
 By solving the (nonlinear) rate equations, we can find the steady-state solution for the densities profiles and calculate the outgoing flux of escaping particles.

 For each magnetic mirror cell, $i$, we identify three populations in phase space, (a) trapped particles due to the mirror effect, (b) right going (through the loss cone) particles from cell $i$ to cell $i+1$, and (c) left going particles from cell $i$ to cell $i-1$.
 The densities of these populations are denoted by captured $n_c$, right going $n_{r}$ and left going $n_{l}$, respectively, and the total ion density is $n=n_c+n_{r}+n_{l}$.
-The system comprises a central cell for fusion and two, right and left, MM sections to reduce outgoing particle flux.
-We choose to look at the right MM section, and therefore, $n_r$ is the escaping population, and $n_l$ is the population that returns toward the central cell as illustrated in Fig \ref{fig: MM schematic}.
-Mathematically speaking, the model comprises three rate equations for the three populations in each cell, so overall, we have $3N$ ordinary differential equations, where $N$ is the number of cells.
-For completeness, boundary conditions are required for the inward fluxes at the boundary cells.
+The system comprises a central cell for fusion (the main cell) and two, right and left, MM sections for reducing the outgoing particle flux.
+We choose to look at the right MM section.
+Thus, $n_r$ is the escaping population, while $n_l$ is the population that returns toward the central cell as illustrated in Fig \ref{fig: MM schematic}.
+Mathematically speaking, the model comprises three rate equations for the three populations in each cell, so overall, we have $3N$ ordinary differential equations.
+For completeness, boundary conditions that are required for the inward fluxes at the two ends are defined in Sec. \ref{BC}.
+The main assumptions in the model are as follows:

+First, we consider only the dynamics along the mirror axis and neglect all radial effects such as radial diffusion and instabilities.
+Therefore, our model includes the effects of particle transfer between cells and scattering within each cell that mixes between the trapped and the untrapped populations.
+Also, our model describes the averaged dynamics in each mirror cell and disregards fluctuations.

+Second, the discrete description of the system fails when each MM cell is not well defined, and the dynamics in the transmission region between neighboring cells become significant.
+Therefore, we assume $R_m\gg1$, where $R_m=B_{max}/B_{min}$ is the mirror ratio.